sparkflows/sparkflows-docs/docs/tutorials/data-profiling-n-quality/data-profiling/basic-data-prof.rst

       :alt: Data Profiling N Quality Tutorials
       :width: 50%

 #.
-On clicking it would open up the **Data Profiling** page as below.
+On clicking it will open up the **Data Profiling** page, as shown below.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/bdprof-prof-page.png
       :alt: Data Profiling N Quality Tutorials
       :width: 70%

 #.
-Click on the **Run Data Profiling** link on the page and it would open up the **Select Profiling Options** pop-up as below.
+Click on **Run Data Profiling** link on the page and it will open up the **Select Profiling Options** pop-up, as shown below.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/bdprof-prof-options.png
       :alt: Data Profiling N Quality Tutorials
       :width: 50%

 #.
 Make the desired selection and click on the **Run** button to trigger Data Profiling processing.
-A confirmation on the execution would be displayed as below.
+A confirmation on the execution will be displayed as shown below:

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/bdprof-prof-runconf.png
       :alt: Data Profiling N Quality Tutorials
       :width: 40%

 #.
-Excution Status can also be viewed from the **Execution** dropdown as below.
+Execution Status can also be viewed from the **Executions** dropdown, as shown below.

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/bdprof-prof-runstatus.png
       :alt: Data Profiling N Quality Tutorials
       :width: 50%

 #.
-Upon successful completion of **Data Profiling** processing results would be displayed as below.
+Upon successful completion of **Data Profiling**, the processing results will be displayed as shown below:

    .. figure:: ../../../_assets/tutorials/data-profiling-quality/bdprof-prof-result.png
       :alt: Data Profiling N Quality Tutorials